dbuscombe-usgs/Coastseg_manuscript/paper.md

 * A more accessible, entirely graphical and menu-based SDS workflow, with no (mandatory) exposure of source code to the user.

-* A session system that makes experimenting to discover the setting that optimal extract shorelines from satellite imagery.
+* A session system that streamlines the experimentation process to find the settings that extract optimal shorelines from satellite imagery.

-* Improved core SDS workflow components, such as faster and more seamless tidal correction workflow, and faster image downloading.
+* Improved core SDS workflow components, such as a faster and more seamless tidal correction workflow, and faster image downloading.

 * Consolidation of workflows in a single platform and reusable codebase.